vlad-323/heatit_wifi6/README.md

     Be careful, especially with configuration parameters.
 * The kWh meter on thermostat device can reset to zero using an http request using delete method direct to the device path: /api/reset/kwh

+## Version History

+* 0.9.4
+    * The current temperature is now based on the **sensorMode** configured on the device.
+      Temperature source can be floor, internal or external sensor.
+* 0.9.3
+    * Initial Release

 ## License
 This software is licensed under MIT License.